 Other Secured Financings.
-The ranges and weighted averages of significant unobservable inputs used to value level 3 other secured financings as of December 2019 are presented below.
+The ranges and weighted averages of significant unobservable inputs used to value level 3 other secured financings are presented below.
 These ranges and weighted averages exclude unobservable inputs that are only relevant to a single instrument, and therefore are not meaningful.